 The MIPI D-PHY RX core can detect a start-of-transmission (SoT) pattern with single-bit error.
 It is reported by the assertion of rxerrsoths for one clock cycle of rxbytehs along with the rxsynchs pulse.
-This behavior is shown in Figure 3-20.
+This behavior is shown in the following figure.

-Figure 3-20: High-speed Mode Data Receive with Synchronization Error at the D-PHY RX (Slave)
+Figure 26: High-Speed Mode Data Receive with Synchronization Error at the D-PHY RX (Slave)

-Example 8: High-Speed Receive with Loss of Synchronization at D-PHY RX (Slave) Side
+Example 8: High-Speed Mode Data Receive with Loss of Synchronization at D-PHY RX (Slave) Side

 The MIPI D-PHY RX core reports the multi-bit error on the SoT pattern by asserting rxerrsotsynchs for one clock cycle of rxbyteclkhs.
-This scenario indicates that the SoT pattern is corrupted and is shown in Figure 3-21.
+This scenario indicates that the SoT pattern is corrupted.
 Note that rxsynchs is not asserted.
 Received payload is passed on to the PPI.
+This behavior is shown in the following figure.